-The user-friendly design and expert navigation system integrated in the new app provides an effortless experience for the users.
+The user-friendly design and expert navigation system integrated into the new app provides an effortless experience for the users.
 Besides that, according to market data, more than 12% of transport trips have more than one drop point.
 People can choose multiple drop points through the new version of the Truck Lagbe app now.
-The round trip facility has also been introduced in the new update.
+The round-trip facility has also been introduced in the new update.
 People can rent a truck for an up-down trip with a consistent fare rate.
 Hiring trucks for a whole day is also introduced for Dhaka city.
-According to the Truck Lagbe authority, the platform is minimising around 30% logistics costs of the shipper as well as reduced 15%-20% costs of pickup fare within Dhaka city.
+According to the Truck Lagbe authority, the platform is minimizing around 30% logistics costs of the shipper as well as reduced 15%-20% costs of pickup fares within Dhaka city.

 Currently, Truck Lagbe has over 80,000 truck owners and approximately 150,000 small pickup and large trucks registered with them and serving all 64 districts in the country by using the platform.
 They have several categories of vehicles including 1, 2, 3.5, 7.5, 15, 25-ton trucks, and primal mover/trailer trucks on their platform.

 In the pandemic situation, Truck Lagbe provided a lot of value to the transport industry.
-According to a survey of 2020, 80% domestic manufacturing companies are suffering from transportation-related complications.
+According to a survey in 2020, 80% of domestic manufacturing companies are suffering from transportation-related complications.
 Besides, the transportation cost of many companies rose by 15-20%.
-Truck lagbe is providing 100% guarantee of getting trucks on time at a lesser fare than the market rate and help keep the wheel of the economy moving.
+Truck Lagbe is providing 100% guarantee of getting trucks on time at a lesser fare than the market rate and helps keep the wheel of the economy moving.